Johnny Neel has been touring all over the US and Europe, astonishing audiences with his powerful vocal and amazing keyboard technique.

 During that same period of time the recordings were made, Neel also became a member of Blue Floyd, a premiere jam band with variations on the material of Pink Floyd.
 In addition to Neel, band members were comprised of Marc Ford (Black Crowes), Matt Abts (Gov’t Mule), Berry Oakley Jr. (OKB Band & Bloodline) and, the late Allen Woody (Gov’t Mule).

-Neel and Abts went into Johnny’s Straight Up Sound Studio and record the X2 project which was graciously received by fans and the media.
+Johnny Neel and Matt Abts went into Johnny’s Straight Up Sound Studio and record the “x2” project which was graciously received by fans and the media.

-More recently, Neel has toured with the Italian rock band W.I.N.D. and has recorded the proclaimed “Italian Experience in 2002, and they are looking forward to record again….
+Neel toured with the Italian rock band W.I.N.D. and has recorded the proclaimed “Italian Experience” in 2002.

 Neel has released on Breakin’ Records “Gun Metal Blue, Criminal Element Vol 1 & 2, and Vol 3 along with a DVD.
 Johnny also has contributed tracks on the Truckers Tracks compilation series: www.truckerstracks.com